 The best time to visit London is in the late spring, the summer or in the early autumn.
 Generally London is a much nicer place when the sun comes out, when people head to parks and pubs and enjoy the longer days.

-London (or the UK as a whole) is not known for fantastic weather, and you should always be ready for rain no matter what time of year you visit.
+London (and the UK as a whole) is not known for fantastic weather, and you should always be ready for rain no matter what time of year you visit.

 Yet late spring through to early autumn sees the best weather in London.
 Between May and October you’ll see more sunshine and a lot less of the rain and bitterly cold winds than are common during late autumn, winter and the early spring.